 - Power (Span BW).
 Default.
 Uses time domain I/Q data of the input signal as the trigger source.
 You can set the trigger level, slope, and position. - Freq Mask.
 Option 02 only.
 Uses a trigger mask as the trigger source.
 Refer to page 3-171 for information about creating the trigger mask. - External.
 Uses the external signal input from the TRIG IN connector on the rear panel as the trigger source.
 You can set the trigger level, slope, and position.
-For the specification of the external trigger, refer to Table A-13 on page A-10 in Appendix A.
+For specifications of the external trigger, refer to the RSA3408B Technical Reference.